 In essence, you don’t really need to add effect pedals to make this amp a versatile practice tool.
 As good as it sounded and as versatile as it is, the price of this amp may be a bit elevated for some, especially for a practice amplifier.

-Verdict: The Supro Delta King 10 is a great amp for practicing and comes in a 1 x 10-inch configuration.
+Verdict: The Supro Delta King 10 is a great amp for practicing and comes in a 1 x 10-inch configuration (or you can get the Delta King 12 with a 12 inch speaker).
 With five watts of tube power, it features a 2-band EQ, FET-driven Boost, Pigtronix FAT Mode, and Spring Reverb for maximum versatility.

 Massive sound with added effects.